zhangmaker/UnityModelEffect/UnityProjects/Assets/Outline/Readme.md

-# About
+# Introduction
-The material is used to render one model's outline. screenshot of the effect:
+The material is used to render one model's outline. screenshot of the effect:<br>
-###
 ![](ScreenShot1.png)

 ## Shader Parments